-Working in close contact with the Director of the Miller ICA, their thesis advisors, and the staff of the Miller Institute for Contemporary Art, third-year MFA students will prepare for, install, and de-install their thesis exhibition work.
-Students are required to attend all exhibition planning meetings with the Miller ICA staff, and will provide deliverables regarding the exhibition, marketing, and publications on time.
+Working in close contact with Elizabeth Chodos, their thesis advisors, and available install staff, third-year MFA students will prepare to install, and de-install their thesis exhibition work.
+Students are required to attend all exhibition planning meetings with Elizabeth and other exhibition staff, and will provide deliverables regarding the exhibition, marketing, and publications on time.
 Limited funds will be provided to each student to assist in exhibition costs; these funds will be established annually with each student receiving equal support.
-Satisfactory participation in and completion of the MFA Thesis Exhibition will be determined by the student's thesis advisors and the Director of the Miller ICA.
+Satisfactory participation in and completion of the MFA Thesis Exhibition will be determined by the student's thesis advisors and Elizabeth Chodos.